JNickBaughan/k8s/README.md

 apps/v1 allows [ ControllerRevision, StatefulSet ]

-What is a pod?
+### What is a pod?

 After installing miniKube and running the start command a new virtual machine is running on my local environment.
 This VM is known as a node.

-kuberenetes uses this node to run different objects
+kuberenetes uses this node to run different objects.

+use kubeCTL to load our yaml file and create a pod on the node

+a pod is a grouping of containers with a specific purpose

+why would